 BCS was formed in 1957, obtained its royal charter in 1984 and became an Engineering Institution in 1990.
 It offers the professional grades of Member (MBCS), Fellow (FBCS) and Chartered Engineer (CEng).
-It has 75,000 members worldwide.
+It has over 60,000 members worldwide.

 Address: 3 Newbridge Square, Swindon, SN1 1BY, UK

 Tel: +44 (0)1793 417417 Fax: +44 (0)1793 417444